BlueBrain/nexus/CONTRIBUTING.md

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

-Before you submit your Pull Request (PR) consider the following guidelines:
+When you wish to contribute to the code base, please consider the following guidelines:
-* Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.
-  We cannot accept code without this.
+* Make a [fork](https://guides.github.com/activities/forking/) of this repository.
-* Make your changes in a new git branch:
+* Make your changes in your fork, in a new git branch:
      ```shell
      git checkout -b my-fix-branch master
      ```